 Root canal therapy has a reputation for being painful, but with modern techniques and anesthesia, it is typically not a painful procedure.
 During the procedure, your dentist will administer local anesthesia to numb the affected area, ensuring that you feel no pain during the procedure.
 After the procedure, you may experience some discomfort or sensitivity for a few days, but this can be managed with over-the-counter pain relievers and typically subsides within a few days.
 Your dentist may also prescribe pain medication or antibiotics if necessary.

 It’s important to note that delaying or avoiding root canal therapy due to fear of pain can actually lead to more pain and complications in the long run.
-If left untreated, an infected or damaged tooth can cause severe pain, swelling, and even lead to tooth loss.
+If left untreated, an infected or damaged tooth can cause severe pain, and swelling and even lead to tooth loss.
 Therefore, it’s important to seek prompt dental care if you are experiencing tooth pain or other symptoms.
 In summary, root canal therapy is not typically a painful procedure, and any discomfort can be managed with proper pain management techniques.
 Your dentist will work with you to ensure that you are comfortable and relaxed throughout the procedure.

 Can I expect discomfort after a root canal?